vijayyadav1002/branner-interview-exercises/PS-get-deep-property/README.md

 - After you complete the exercise, provide any notes on your code below such as how to run your example

 ## Candidate Notes:

+Open index.html
+Choose a vehicle make from the dropdown
+Click each button to get the value from the object.